metamathematics/C-Exercises/Chapter01/README.txt

 13. Write a program to print a histogram of the length of words in its input.

 14. Write a program to print a histogram of the frequencies of different characters.

+15. Rewrite the temperature conversion program to use a function for conversion.